a woman’s foot

 “If going pro had meant training alone at age 22, I don’t think I ever would have made it.”

-Colleen
+- Colleen

-“I fall into a very small category of people being a black, female, disabled Christian...I’m living my purpose and using everyday as an opportunity to try and create change and help future Kadeenas to have a better chance.”
+“I’m living my purpose and using everyday as an opportunity to try and create change and help future Kadeenas to have a better chance.”

-Kadeena
+- Kadeena

-“(I’m) focused on uplifting the next generation of athletes - (my) desire is to see China’s children thriving through access to sports.”
+“My desire is to see China’s children thriving through access to sports.”

-made with droga5 +
+made with lovely people at droga5

 sophia nahli allison | director